 - Le’t say I manage to climb to 10,000 ft.
 This allows me to continue two or three miles further west but my situation is still tenuous and I need another climb soon.
 Often I can find it just 1 or 2 miles further along the ridge.
 It might take me to 10,500 ft.

 - That makes me feel better because it might just be enough to take me to Gold Lake where I have often found another climb.
 (I believe the contrast between the cold lake and the warm surroundings is a good thermal trigger.)
-My personal minimum for being at Gold Lake on a benign summer day with little wind is 10,000 ft in a high performance glider.
+My personal minimum for being at Gold Lake on a benign summer day with little wind is 10,000 ft in a Discus.
 That’s 1,500 AGL.

 - If I can climb just a little higher, another good spot to explore further is above the town of Ward.
 Ward lies in a wind protected bowl and receives a lot of sunshine in the morning.
 (I’ve often noticed when driving through Ward around noon, that the ground temperature is considerably higher than the temperature in the canyon below and also much higher than the temps along the Peak to Peak Highway.)
-Ward lies at 9,200 ft and I want to be above 10,500 to explore in this area.
+Ward lies at 9,200 ft and in the Discus I want to be above 10,500 to explore in this area.

 - If I can get another climb at Ward, I have found that the winter trailhead parking lot for Brainard Lake can be a great thermal source.
 The ground elevation is 10,000 ft and my personal minimum to arrive there is 11,000 ft (again, on a benign summer day and in a high performance glider).